tmorton/personal-site/_posts/blog/2019-11-29-meta-opinions-mostly-held.md

 ### 0-2: The Minor Leagues

 Yes, the scale starts at 0 - because we're programmers, but also because a 0-point opinion is a useful thing to have.
-It's reserved for explicitly "safe spaces" like brainstorming sessions.
+It's reserved for explicitly "free-form spaces" like brainstorming sessions.
 I'm usually a reserved sort of person, but sometimes it's worth throwing out ideas with no filter.
 And hey, maybe we *should* rewrite everything in Javascript?

 ### 3-6: Normal Life